MaibornWolff/codecharta/README.md

 ### Install CodeCharta from GitHub

 * Download the [latest release](https://github.com/MaibornWolff/codecharta/releases/latest) of CodeCharta (codecharta-analysis and codecharta-visualization)
 * you should now have the analysis and visualization package
 * unpack both packages
 * enter the codecharta-analysis/bin directory with your favorite console `./ccsh -h`

+### Install CodeCharta visualization from Docker Hub

+* run visualization with `docker run -p 80:8080 maibornwolff/codecharta-visualization`

 ## Feature request / Bug / Feedback